Hidden funeral costs: a couple reviewing a quote closely at home

 4. Interment (grave digging) fees

 Families often assume that purchasing a burial plot includes the labour to open and close the grave.
 It does not.
-The interment fee is a separate charge from the cemetery, ranging from $1,500 to $4,000 depending on the cemetery and location.
+The interment fee is a separate charge from the cemetery, and it varies by cemetery and location, so ask the cemetery for its current fee in writing.

 These fees are set by the cemetery, not the funeral director, but the funeral director should disclose them in the itemised quote.
 If burial is part of your plans, ask the cemetery or director for the total cost of burial, explicitly requesting the plot cost plus the open-and-close fee.